openintents/openintents.github.io/_posts/2016-11-14-more-about-android.md

 ---
-title: Make Android Great Again
+title: What we can do more about Android
 subheadline: Some more facts
 categories: Opinion
 redirect_from: /blog/2016/11/14/Make-Android-Great-Again.html
+redirect_from: /blog/2016/11/14/make-android-great-again.html
 ---

 Google has [responded][1] to the [letter of objections][2] of the EU commission.
 Some developers have published their supportive